Facubo/magic-compress/README.md

-# magic-compress
+A video compressor that feels like black magic.

-A video compressor that feels like magic.
+Readme TBD!